nopara73/ZeroLink/README.md

 - Full Block Downloading SPV Wallets - Such wallets also download all transactions the network has, but from the creation of the wallet, so they don't need weeks for Initial Block Downloading and they also not store hundreds of gigabytes of blockchain data, they throws away what they don't need.
 There are currently 3 implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), nopara73's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
 - [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21) - Which only exists as an idea to date.

 The good news are there is an easier, user friendly way to achieve it.
 The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since there input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
 This would result drastically better user experience, because it does not need to wait hours for blockchain syncing.

+Furthermore, because of every time when CJ transaction fails, new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
+21 to 100 would be probably sufficient.

 #### Private Transaction Broadcasting